HomeEconomyThe truck and bus drivers' strike continues

 Protests have erupted nationwide as truck drivers grind their wheels to a halt in opposition to the heightened penalties imposed by the new hit-and-run law

 Protests have broken out against a provision in the new penal law regarding hit-and-run road accident cases involving motorists.
-The stipulates a 10-year imprisonment term and a fine of Rs 7 lakh for hit-and-run incidents.
+The new law stipulates a 10-year imprisonment term and a fine of Rs 7 lakh for hit-and-run incidents.

 Protests have erupted nationwide as truck drivers grind their wheels to a halt in opposition to the heightened penalties imposed by the new hit-and-run law.
 The demonstration, gaining momentum with increasing driver participation, has led to trucks being abandoned on roads.
-The situation is anticipated to escalate in states like Uttar Pradesh, Madhya Pradesh, Haryana, , , Maharashtra, Gujarat, Chhattisgarh, Punjab, and Uttarakhand.
+The situation is anticipated to escalate in states like Uttar Pradesh, Madhya Pradesh, Haryana, , Rajasthan, Maharashtra, Gujarat, Chhattisgarh, Punjab, and Uttarakhand.
 The All India Motor Transport Congress has convened a meeting of transport unions nationwide this afternoon to strategise the way forward.

 The new hit-and-run law, introduced by the Central , faces widespread resistance across the country.
 Transport unions and drivers have taken to the streets in vehement opposition to the law, resulting in traffic jams and strikes affecting buses and trucks.
-The strike has seen participation from private buses, trucks, and even government department-owned buses.
+The has seen participation from private buses, trucks, and even government department-owned buses.
 Protesters block roads, highways in MP, Gujarat; petrol pumps run dry in Maharashtra and Punjab.

 Governments urge people to avoid panic buying, promises steady fuel supply.